arpitaakumari/Social-Distance-Recognition-using-OpenCV-and-Python/README.md

 The program also counts the number of people in a particular frame, the number of safe people, the people with medium and high risks.

+The output file is attached.
+But it is the compressed version as the original one was greater than 25 mb.